PinkTaxWatch/pinktaxwatch-data/README.md

 The project focuses on one question:

-> How much does a comparable monthly menstrual product basket cost relative to local wages depending on where someone lives?
+> How much does a comparable monthly menstrual product basket cost relative to local wages, depending on where someone lives?

 The current public release includes:

-* 9 European markets
+* 9 European markets (DE, AT, HU, CZ, UK, IE, DK, NL, BE)
 * 38 recorded retail price observations
 * affordability rankings
 * VAT-adjusted comparisons